leanderloew/FDL-starter/README.md

 # FPL-starter
+Using this template you can have a scalable, automated and cheap api server running in 10 minutes!

 ## Overview / Features
 This is my very opinionated starter template for fastapi based projects.
 It includes a lot of my